 W2 CLIENT DATA: We collect client personal data in three ways:

 WEBSITE USERS: When you visit our website, there is certain information that we may automatically collect, whether you decide to use our services.
 This includes your IP address, the date and the times and frequency with which you access the website and the way you browse its content.
-We will also collect data from you when you contact us via the website, for example by using the contact form function.
+We will also collect data from you when you contact us via the website, for example by using the contact form function, or providing your contact details to unlock further information from our website.
 We collect your data automatically via cookies, in line with cookie settings in your browser.

 SERVICE USER DATA (in other words, the end user of a W2 Client): In general terms, when W2 Global Data collects personal data, it uses the data it collects for four basic purposes: